cedadev/django-jdma_control/README.rst

  Control
 =====

-A Django app to migrate directories of files to elastic tape from groupworkspaces on JASMIN.
+A Django app to migrate directories of files to external storage from groupworkspaces on JASMIN.